-Learn about and take action on our latest WIC-related advocacy activities & efforts.To learn about the latest policy news, check out our blog!
+Learn about and take action on our latest WIC-related advocacy activities and efforts.To read the latest policy news, check out our blog.

-Please contact your Members of Congress today to ask them to take action on this legislation!
+Please contact your Members of Congress today to ask them to support funding for breastfeeding peer counselors.

 Please Note: These are lobbying actions.